csommerl/js120/109_explanations.md

 ### JS functions are first-class

 All functions in JavaScript are first-class.
-A **first-class function** is one that is an object and so treated like any other variable in three respects:
+A **first-class function** is one that is an object.
+So, it is treated like any other variable in three respects:

-1. variables can be assigned to functions (and similarly functions can be added as elements of data structures);
+1. variables can be assigned to a first-class function (and similarly they can be added as elements of data structures);
-2. functions can be passed as arguments to other functions; and,
+2. a first-class function can be passed as an argument to other functions; and,
-3. functions can be returned from function invocations.
+3. a first-class function can be returned from function invocations.

 A **callback function** is one that is passed as an argument to another function.
 This latter function, the **caller**, invokes the callback function to accomplish some operation.